TN 3 (06-14)

 Abt or the BOND beneficiary can mail or fax the SSA-561 to ORDES’s centralized work CDR unit.
 Abt annotates the receipt of the request in their system (the address for L5R can be found in DI 60099.005E.2);

 FOs will handle all other appeals under usual procedures.
 FO staff handles hearings requests, appeals council requests, and requests for a waiver of non-BOND related overpayments and residual overpayments resulting from reconsidered SGA cessation decisions.
 Abt site offices can assist BOND participants with appeal and waiver forms; and

 ORDES processes reconsiderations on overpayments related to BOND offset calculations.
 These occur primarily after the end of year reconciliation (EOYR) process.
 See DI 60099.075 for more information on overpayments as a result of the EOYR process.

 G. eWork functionality for BOND

-Have eWork recognize a 60-month EPE for BOND cases and a 72-month EPE for BOPD cases.
+In the future, eWork will recognize a 60-month EPE for BOND cases and a 72-month EPE for BOPD cases.
 Currently eWork recognizes a 36-month EPE for all beneficiaries.
 This creates permanent eWork exclusions for all BOND and BOPD beneficiaries that cease after the normal 36-month EPE.

-Send undeliverable BOND Notices to L5R for review.
-Follow normal undeliverable mail procedures in GN 02605.005.
+Send undeliverable BOND Notices to L5R for review after following normal undeliverable mail procedures in GN 02605.005.